WUSD COVID-19 Health and Safety

 Entry Points: Student Screening Steps

-Each screening personnel will ensure they are wearing a face mask and gloves while conducting a screening.
+Each screening personnel will ensure they are wearing a face mask while conducting a screening.

 Passive Screening: Instruct parents to screen their child’s health before they send their child to school.
 Observe the symptoms outlined by public health officials and ask yourself the following questions: